syncthing/docs/users/profiling.rst

     quick and painless.

-Profiling is the process of figuring out what a program is doing -- where it's spending it's time on the CPU and why it's allocated memory.
+Profiling is the process of figuring out what a program is doing -- where it's spending its time on the CPU and why it's allocated memory.
 The profiles are of two types - the "CPU profile" which shows which functions are using most CPU time and the "heap profile" that shows which functions have caused most memory to be allocated.